sahmed1o/aaahmedms/README.md

 📍 Canada

-Topics of interest are largely machine learning and biometric authentication.
+Topics of interest are largely machine learning and information security.

 <hr>